 Firstly try unplugging your external hard drive from your port and then inserting it to a different port.
 In case this works for you then chances are that the port where you plugged the external drive earlier is dead.
 Also, you can make use of a different USB to check.
 If that works good in both the ports then may be your USB is not faulty.

-3. Update/Reinstall device driver to Fix external hard drive not detected
+3. Update/Reinstall device driver

 In order to accomplish this process follow the steps given below